djhunt-ibm/agentic-ai-client-bootcamp/usecases/autoclaim-insurance/assets/hands_on_lab_autoclaim_insurance.md

 ## Use case description

-With the help of Agentic AI powered by **watsonx Orchestrate**, you will build an intelligent, agent-driven system that streamlines the entire claims process.
-This solution not only assists customers in effortlessly filing their claims but also empowers insurers to process them more efficiently, reducing manual effort and turnaround time.
+Powered by Agentic AI and watsonx Orchestrate, this solution enables the creation of an intelligent, agent-driven system that transforms and streamlines the entire claims process.
+It simplifies claim submission for customers while equipping insurers with automation to reduce manual effort and accelerate processing times.

-Customers can simply answer a few guided questions and initiate a claim using minimal information.
-From there, the agentic system intelligently handles the end-to-end filing process—including document generation, data extraction, and claim verification—ensuring speed, accuracy, and ease of use.
-Additionally, customers can quickly check the status of their claims at any time, improving transparency and enhancing their overall experience.
+Customers can initiate a claim by answering a few guided questions, even with minimal initial information.
+From there, the agentic system orchestrates the full claims workflow—automatically handling document generation, data extraction, and verification.
+This ensures a fast, accurate, and user-friendly experience, with real-time claim status updates that enhance transparency and customer satisfaction.

-On the insurer's side, submitted claims can be seamlessly fetched, and the agentic system automatically cross-verifies claim details against the customer’s policy documents.
-It extracts key information and validates it against predefined business rules and regulatory guidelines.
-Based on this analysis, the system generates intelligent, structured suggestions on whether a claim should be approved or rejected, significantly reducing manual effort and the risk of errors.
-The final decision, however, remains with the insurer, supported by a clear and concise summary of all relevant details.
+For insurers, incoming claims are automatically retrieved and intelligently cross-verified against policy documents.
+The system extracts critical data and evaluates it against business rules and regulatory standards, generating structured recommendations for claim approval or denial.
+While final decisions remain with the insurer, each recommendation is backed by a clear, concise summary of all supporting details—minimizing errors and enabling faster, more informed decision-making.
 ## Architecture

 ![Architecture](Insurance_Autoclaims_Architecture_v2.png)